-Structural Equation Modeling (SEM) is a statistical method that allows us to examine the relationship between unobserved variables and measurable variables and explore the relationship between these variables.
+Structural Equation Modeling (SEM) is a statistical method that allows us to examine the relationship between unobserved variables and measurable variables, as well as explore the relationship between these unobserved variables.
 In addition, SEM also provides information regarding the extent of uncertainty in measurements.
 The following is the fit model form of the structural equation model: